gparlakov/jstalks-2021-optimising-angular/TASKS.md

       };
       ```
 3. User actions
-    - `ng g @ngrx/schematics:reducer state/user/user -a -c` - create the action file and scaffold the users load action
+    - `ng g @ngrx/schematics:action state/user/user --api --creators` - create the action file and scaffold the users load action
-    - rename UsersLoad UsersLoadSuccess and UsersLoadFailure to UserLoad UserLoadSuccess and UserLoadFailure  - we are loading a single user
+    - rename `loadUsersFailure` `loadUsersFailure` and `loadUsersFailure` to `loadUserFailure` `loadUserFailure` and `loadUserFailure` - we are loading a single user
     - rename `[User] Load Users` to `[User] Load User` - same reason
         - Why do we need the `[User]` thing?
 4. User effects
-    - `ng g @ngrx/schematics:effect state/user/user -a -m app --root` - to create the user effect class and add the it to app root's effects
+    - `ng g @ngrx/schematics:effect state/user/user --module app --root` - to create the user effect class and add the it to app root's effects
     - inject `ApiService` and the `JwtService` in the newly created `user.effects.ts`
       ```ts
       constructor(private actions$: Actions, private api: ApiService, private jwt: JwtService) {}